nomnomab/lc-rolling-giant/README.md

 ### General

-- `GiantScaleMin` - The minimum scale of the Rolling Giant's model
+- `GiantScaleInsideMin` - The minimum scale of the Rolling Giant's model inside
   - This changes how small the Giant can be
+- `GiantScaleInsideMax` - The maximum scale of the Rolling Giant's model inside
+  - This changes how big the Giant can be
+- `GiantScaleOutsideMin` - The minimum scale of the Rolling Giant's model outside
+  - This changes how small the Giant can be
-- `GiantScaleMax` - The maximum scale of the Rolling Giant's model
+- `GiantScaleOutsideMax` - The maximum scale of the Rolling Giant's model outside
   - This changes how big the Giant can be

 ### Spawn Conditions